 But there’s a problem….

 Just because something is digital, doesn’t mean that it’s accessible.
-So to be successful, e-commerce operators need to ensure that their websites are optimised for user experience.
+So to be successful, e-commerce operators need to ensure that their websites are optimized for user experience.
 This means taking account of all users, including those with disabilities and accessibility barriers.

 “Too many website projects suffer from strategies that don’t put accessibility at the core and therefore fail to meet some of the most basic of accessibility guidelines and requirements.”